kelcc169/lys-finder/README.md

 - [ ] complete map of all stores saved by user
 - [ ] ability for user to edit their own profile (name, email, change password...)
 - [ ] review system to prioritize better stores on the list
+- [ ] add ability to search saved places by location

 ## Additional Screenshots